 - The valuation process begins with each investment being initially valued by the investment professionals responsible for the portfolio investment in conjunction with the portfolio management team. - The Adviser's management reviews the preliminary valuations with the investment professionals.
-Agreed-upon valuation recommendations are presented to the Audit Committee. - The Audit Committee reviews the valuations presented and recommends values for each investment to the Board. - The Board reviews the recommended valuations and determines the fair value of each investment; valuations that are not based on readily available market quotations are valued in good faith based on, among other things, the input of the Adviser, Audit Committee and, where applicable, other third parties.
+Agreed-upon valuation recommendations are presented to the Audit Committee. - The Audit Committee reviews the valuations presented and recommends values for each investment to the Board. - The Board reviews the recommended valuations and determines the fair value of each investment; valuations that are not based on readily available market quotations are valued in good faith based on, among other things, the input of the Adviser, Audit Committee and, where applicable, other third parties, including independent third party valuation firms engaged at the direction of the Board.